 The House is an individual four floors building all served by a beautiful spiral staircase or by an internal elevator; therefore each room is also fully accessible to disabled people with wheelchairs.
 The entrance is at street level with a large iron gate and a small courtyard in which is possible to park a motorbike or bicycles.
 On the ground floor there is an entrance hall with a large wardrobe, a laundry room with washing machine and sink, a bathroom with shower.

-I would recommend this location to anyone is looking for a romantic holiday in a residence of the past completely out of the normal accommodation, with the possibility to combine beautiful walks by foot or by bicycle, but at the same time to reach the city center in a few minutes by bus, by bicycle or by your own car.
+I would recommend this location to anyone is looking for a romantic holiday in a residence of the past completely out of the "regular" accommodation, but at the same time to reach the city center in a few minutes by bus, by bicycle or by your own car.
 A large public parking is available just below the house.

-Very easy to reach from Highway A4 - tangenziale Torino, exit San Mauro.
-By bus : from Porta Nuova train station take the bus 61 or from Porta Susa take the bus 57.
+It's very easy to get from all direction : from Highway A4 - tangenziale Torino, exit San Mauro.
+(2 km) By bus : from Porta Nuova train station take the bus 61, from Porta Susa Train station take the bus 57.
 Both of them have stop 50 metres from the house.
 From Turin Airport it takes 15 minutes by taxi, or using the shuttle train airport - Turin City center then taking one of the two bus lines just mentioned.